 Planning law requires that applications for planning permission must be determined in accordance with the development plan, unless material considerations indicate otherwise.
-Here, the Development Plan comprises the provisions of the Central Lincolnshire Local Plan (adopted in April 2017) and the Lincolnshire Minerals and Waste Local Plan (adopted June 2016) and the Keelby Neighbourhood Plan, which immediately becomes part of the statutory development plan, following a successful referendum.
+Here, the Development Plan comprises the provisions of the Central Lincolnshire Local Plan (adopted in April 2017) and the Lincolnshire Minerals and Waste Local Plan (adopted June 2016) and the Keelby Neighbourhood Plan (adopted September 2023).